jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-5.md

 “And you Captain?”
 Valen asked, refusing to elaborate further.

 “A portion of my crew did not survive the encounter.
-We made contact with the Caretaker and I even had the opportunity to return to the Alpha Quadrant.”
+We made contact with the Caretaker, and I even had the opportunity to return to the Alpha Quadrant.”
 She said.

 “Evidently, you remained.”
 Valen observed.